Michael Denton: Evolution: A Theory in Crisis

 In 1985 Denton wrote the book Evolution: A Theory in Crisis, presenting a systematic critique of neo-Darwinism ranging from paleontology, fossils, homology, molecular biology, genetics and biochemistry, and argued that evidence of design exists in nature.
 Some book reviews criticized his arguments.
 He describes himself as an evolutionist and he has rejected biblical creationism.
-The book influenced both Phillip E. Johnson, the father of intelligent design, Michael Behe, a proponent of irreducible complexity, and George Gilder, co-founder of the Discovery Institute, the hub of the intelligent design movement.
+The book influenced Phillip E. Johnson, the father of intelligent design, Michael Behe, a proponent of irreducible complexity, and George Gilder, co-founder of the Discovery Institute, the hub of the intelligent design movement.
 Since writing the book Denton has changed many of his views on evolution; however, he still believes that the existence of life is a matter of design.

 Nature's Destiny

 Denton still accepts design and embraces a non-Darwinian evolutionary theory.
 He denies that randomness accounts for the biology of organisms; he has proposed an evolutionary theory which is a "directed evolution" in his book Nature's Destiny (1998).
 Life, according to Denton, did not exist until the initial conditions of the universe were fine-tuned (see Fine-tuned universe).
 Denton was influenced by Lawrence Joseph Henderson (1878-1942), Paul Davies and John D. Barrow who argued for an anthropic principle in the cosmos (Denton 1998, v, Denton 2005).
 His second book Nature's Destiny (1998) is his biological contribution to the anthropic principle debate, dominated by physicists.
 He argues for a law-like evolutionary unfolding of life.